-Same-sex competitions have developed their own traditions and, in recognition of that fact, the following are some of the differences that give rise to a need for separate rules for same-sex competitions.
+Same-sex (and other configurations of partnering) competitions have developed their own traditions and, in recognition of that fact, the following are some of the differences that give rise to the necessity of separate rules for NASSPDA sanctioned competitions.

 - Greater flexibility regarding principles of participation. - A classification system for graded events facilitated at each competition. - No fixed function based on sex regarding 'leader' and 'follower.' - Less distinction in age. - No restrictions in choreographies for lower classes. - Fewer clothing regulations. - No defined distinction between amateur and professional competitors.